mschlechter/Howtos/Git Server.md

     git push server master

-It will ask your password on the server and then should proceed to push the changes to the server.
+It will ask your password on the server and then should proceed to push the changes to the server. "master" stands for the "master" branch.

-We can check to see it the changes made it to the server, by logging on to the server, going to the TestProject.git folder and requesting a commit log:
+We can check to see the changes it made on the server, by logging on to the server, going to the TestProject.git folder and requesting a commit log:

     cd /home/marc/repo/TestProject.git